msalam14/sLFDA/miscellaneous/README_SimStudy.md

 # Vignette for codes used for the simulation study Alam and Staicu, 20xx

-This file illustrates how to use the codes in files *utilities_generate.R*, *utilities_main.R*, and *utilities_estimate.R* to reproduce the simulation study.
+This file illustrates how to execute the codes in files *utilities_generate.R*, *utilities_main.R*, and *utilities_estimate.R* to reproduce the simulation study.